AdobeDocs/analytics.en/help/technotes/terms.md

 * **List prop:** A setting that converts a typical traffic variable to support multiple values in the same hit.
 Any custom traffic variable can become a list prop if the setting is enabled.
 See [Page variables](../implement/js-implementation/c-variables/page-variables.md) in the Implement user guide.
 * **List var:** A distinct variable separate to conversion variables.
 List vars support multiple values in the same hit, and variable values are preserved in a visit, similar to conversion variables.
 Only three list vars are available to an organization.
 See [Page variables](../implement/js-implementation/c-variables/page-variables.md) in the Implement user guide.
 * **Login company:** A collection of report suites used by your organization.
 Some organizations have multiple login companies that apply to different parts of their organization.
+* **Marketing channel:** A feature in Adobe Analytics that categorizes hits by how they arrived to your site.
+The logic used to categorize hits can be customized using Marketing channel processing rules.
+See [Getting started with Marketing Channels](../components/c-marketing-channels/c-getting-started-mchannel.md) in the Components user guide.
 * **Metric:** A component type that contains quantitative data.
 Metric values typically contain numbers, such as Page Views, Visits, and Revenue.
 A dimension is typically its counterpart.
 * **Multi-suite tagging:** The practice of sending the same hit to multiple report suites.
 With the introduction to virtual report suites, this practice is largely no longer necessary.
 Most multi-suite tagging efforts help accommodate a global report suite.
 * **Normalization:** A way to organize a visualization that takes all metrics and forces them to equal proportions, allowing an easier comparison of trends.
+* **Occurrences:** A type of metric that shows how many hits a dimension value was set or persisted.
+See [Occurrences](../components/c-variables/c-metrics/metrics-occurrences.md) in the Components user guide.
 * **Omniture:** No longer used as a term.
 The organization that owned Adobe Analytics prior to being acquired by Adobe in 2009.
 * **Pathing:** See Flow.
+* **Page view:** A type of hit that increments page views.
+See [Page views](../components/c-variables/c-metrics/metrics-page-view.md) in the Components user guide.
+See also Hit.
+* **Persistence:** An abstract concept for conversion variables that allows the linking between a variable value and event happening on separate hits.
+See also Expiration.
+* **Primary server call:** Alternate name for image request or hit, used mostly in context of multi-suite tagging and billing.
+When the same hit is sent to multiple report suites, the first report suite is a primary server call while the rest are secondary server calls.
+This rule applies to all hit types, including page view and link tracking.
+See also Secondary server calls.
+* **Processing rules:** Can refer to:
+  * Processing rules, a way to alter data collection using certain rules in the Admin Console.
+See [Processing rules](../admin/admin/c-processing-rules/processing-rules.md) in the Admin user guide.
+  * Marketing channel processing rules, a set of rules that determines which marketing channel a hit belongs in.
+See [Marketing channel processing rules](../admin/admin/marketing-channels-admin.md) in the Admin user guide.
+* **Prop:** See Traffic variable.
 * **Ranked report:** A report format that typically follows a dimension with a metric.
 This type of report allows you to see the top items, such as the most viewed pages on your site.
 See also Trended report.
 * **Real-time:** Displays configured variables as soon as it is collected with little to no latency.
 See [Real-time reports](../admin/admin/realtime/realtime.md) in the Admin user guide.
 * **Report suite:** An overarching container that you send data to.
 All reports in Adobe Analytics reference a report suite.
+* **Rolling date range:** A type of relative date range that changes as time passes.
+For example, a report showing the last 7 days can be considered a rolling date range.
+See also static date range.
 * **RSID:** Abbreviation for report suite ID.
 A report suite has both a friendly name and a report suite ID.
-* **Page view:** A type of hit that increments page views.
-See [Page views](../components/c-variables/c-metrics/metrics-page-view.md) in the Components user guide.
-See also Hit.
-* **Processing rules:** Can refer to:
-  * Processing rules, a way to alter data collection using certain rules in the Admin Console.
-See [Processing rules](../admin/admin/c-processing-rules/processing-rules.md) in the Admin user guide.
-  * Marketing channel processing rules, a set of rules that determines which marketing channel a hit belongs in.
-See [Marketing channel processing rules](../admin/admin/marketing-channels-admin.md) in the Admin user guide.
-* **Prop:** See Traffic variable.
 * **s.t():** The name of the function in an AppMeasurement library that sends a page view image request.
 Some AppMeasurement libraries use `s.track()` instead.
 See [s.t()](../implement/js-implementation/function-t.md) in the Implement user guide.
 * **s<span>.</span>tl():** The name of the function in an AppMeasurement library that sends a link tracking image request.
 Some AppMeasurement libraries use `s.trackLink()` instead.
 See [s.tl()](../implement/js-implementation/function-tl.md) in the Implement user guide.
+* **s_code.js:** The name of the JavaScript file used in historical versions of Adobe Analytics.
+The current name of the JavaScript file used is AppMeasurement.js.
 * **Satellite:** No longer used as a term.
 The former product name for Dynamic Tag Management.
+* **Secondary server call:** Alternate name for image request or hit, used mostly in context of multi-suite tagging and billing.
+When the same hit is sent to multiple report suites, all report suites after the first listed are secondary server calls.
+See also Primary server calls.
 * **Segment:** Allows you to focus on specific subset of your data.
 See [Segmentation](../components/c-segmentation/seg-overview.md) in the Components user guide.
 * **Segment container:** The part of a segment that determines how much data to bring in.
 Containers can be based on page view, visit, or visitor.
 See [Segmentation](../components/c-segmentation/seg-overview.md) in the Components user guide.
 * **Serialization:** See Event serialization.